dengking/Linux-OS/docs/Multitasking/Process-thread-model/Linux-implementation/index.md

-# Linux OS implementation of process model
+# Linux OS implementation of process thread model

+> NOTE:
+>
+> 本文还处于草稿状态，内容需要进一步地整理

+## 《Understanding.The.Linux.kernel》

-在本书的chapter 1.1.
+在《Understanding.The.Linux.kernel》的chapter 1.1.
 Linux Versus Other Unix-Like Kernels对linux OS中process model的实现思路进行了概括：

 > Most modern operating systems have some kind of support for multithreaded applications that is, user programs that are designed in terms of many relatively independent execution flows that share a large portion of the application data structures.
 A multithreaded user application could be composed of many **lightweight processes** (LWP), which are **processes** that can operate on a common address space, common physical memory pages, common opened files, and so on.
 Linux defines its own version of **lightweight processes**, which is different from the types used on other systems such as SVR4 and Solaris.
 While all the commercial Unix variants of LWP are based on **kernel threads**, Linux regards **lightweight processes** as the basic **execution context** and handles them via the nonstandard   [clone(2)](http://man7.org/linux/man-pages/man2/clone.2.html)  system call.